Daeer-Projects/Coding-Kata/DataMungingKata/PartThree-Refactor/ReadMe.md

 ### Readers

 The reader was just a call to wrap a function into an async task.
-It was done using an extension method.

 ### Mappers